Did you know that pacifiers can actually help prevent SIDS in babies by helping infants not to sleep too deeply?1

 Do pacifiers cause nipple confusion?

 Some doctors and baby experts believe pacifiers can cause nipple confusion and others do not believe that it’s a real thing.
 My children never had any problem and I’ve only known one baby to have an issue.

 Nipple confusion is said to occur when a baby has a hard time transitioning from one nipple to another, whether that be breast, bottle, or binky.

 That being said, it depends on each individual baby.
 Some babies will hate switching back and forth while others won’t care.

 The only way you will know is to try.
 The best bet is to try and find a bottle nipple similar to the pacifier nipple and only use those two, especially for breastfed babies.

 Are pacifiers bad for baby’s teeth?

-Dentists determined pacifiers can cause developing mouths to grow improperly for some babies which can lead to abnormal tooth development and other issues in the future.
-The first issue would be improper tooth alignment, crooked teeth, or bite problems.
+Dentists determined pacifiers can cause developing mouths to grow improperly and for some babies can lead to abnormal tooth development affecting speech and causing other issues in the future.
+The first issues would be improper tooth alignment, crooked teeth, and bite problems.